PCTL Subsidiary 21st Century Energy Solutions Announces Customer Updates

 Updates Regarding Remedial Stimulation Treatments, H2S Remediation and Restructuring

 Little River, SC, Jan.
-03, 2023 (GLOBE NEWSWIRE) -- via NewMediaWire -- 21st Century Energy Solutions, Inc. (“21st Energy”), a subsidiary of PCT LTD (OTC Pink: PCTL), announces further updates about the project in the Oil Creek formation in Murray County, OK., the West Texas project, as well as intentions regarding the restructuring of 21st Energy.
+03, 2023 (GLOBE NEWSWIRE) -- via NewMediaWire -- 21st Century Energy Solutions, Inc. ("21st Energy"), a subsidiary of PCT LTD PCTL, announces further updates about the project in the Oil Creek formation in Murray County, OK., the West Texas project, as well as intentions regarding the restructuring of 21st Energy.

 Update Murray County, OK